scikit-image/skimage-tutorials/README.md

 A collection of tutorials for the [scikit-image](http://skimage.org) package.

-Launch the tutorial notebooks directly with MyBinder:
+Launch the tutorial notebooks directly with MyBinder now:

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/scikit-image/skimage-tutorials/master)

 Or you can setup and run on your local machine: